 Should You Take the GMAT or GRE?

-If you are in the process of considering whether to apply to business school, you have probably been told it is important to secure a great GMAT score in order to increase your chances of admission.
-While an excellent performance on the GMAT will certainly boost your candidacy at any school to which you are thinking of applying, most top-ranked business schools now also accept GRE scores from applicants who do not want to take the GMAT, causing many to debate which exam is really the right one for them to prepare for and take.
-In this article, we’ll discuss the similarities and key differences between the GMAT and GRE and tell you which one you should take depending on your skills in various academic areas.
+If you are in the process of considering whether to apply to business school, you have probably heard several times how important is to secure a great GMAT score in order to increase your chances of admission.
+While an excellent performance on the GMAT will certainly boost your candidacy at any school to which you are thinking of applying, most top-ranked business schools now also accept GRE scores from applicants who do not want to take the GMAT, causing many prospective students to debate which of the two exams is really the right one for them to prepare for and take.
+In this article, we’ll discuss the similarities and key differences between the GMAT and GRE and tell you which one you should take (spoiler alert: it depends on your skills in various academic areas).

 Which test do business schools want you to take?

 From its inception in 1954 (we’re pretty sure it was just a little bit different back then!) until a few years ago, the GMAT was the only admissions test accepted by MBA programs.
-In recent years, however, more and more schools have started accepting GRE scores in lieu of GMAT scores.
-Now almost every business school has stated that they have no preference for whether applicants take the GMAT or the GRE before they apply.
+In recent years, however, an increasing number of schools have decided to start accepting GRE scores from MBA applicants in lieu of GMAT scores.
+Today, almost every business school has officially stated that they have no preference for whether applicants take the GMAT or the GRE before they submit their graduate school applications.

 So, should you take the GMAT or GRE for business school?
 It all depends on how confident you feel with your math and language skills, as well as how you feel about the elements that make the GMAT and GRE unique.

 Are you good at Quant?